Relocation Guide · Last updated 2 June 2026

 | Social security | Employee and employer contributions apply | Employee and employer contributions apply |

 On paper, Gibraltar looks highly attractive.
 However, the comparison is only meaningful if you genuinely qualify as a Gibraltar tax resident.
-If you live in Spain, even if you work in Gibraltar, Spain will generally consider you tax resident there, and Spanish tax rules (including worldwide income taxation) would apply.
+If you live in Spain, even if you work in Gibraltar, Spain will generally consider you tax resident there, and Spanish tax rules including worldwide income taxation would apply.
+Gibraltar and Spain do not have a comprehensive double taxation agreement in the way that many country pairs do, which can create complications for cross-border situations.

-Based on the experiences many relocators have shared, these are areas where people frequently run into trouble:
+These are the areas where people most frequently run into trouble:

 - Assuming that working in Gibraltar automatically makes you Gibraltar tax resident.
 It does not.
 Where you live is usually the primary factor.

-- **Leaving tax planning until after the move.** By then, some of the most important decisions have already been made, often without realising their tax implications.
+- Leaving tax planning until after the move.
+By then, some of the most consequential decisions have already been made, often without realising their tax implications.

-We cannot stress this enough: tax planning for a Gibraltar relocation is not a DIY project.
-The interaction between Gibraltar and Spanish tax law is nuanced, and mistakes can be costly.
+Tax planning for a Gibraltar relocation is not a DIY project.
+The interaction between Gibraltar and Spanish tax law is nuanced, and the recent changes to residency law add further complexity.
 A qualified cross-border tax adviser can help you structure your arrangements properly from the outset, potentially saving you significant sums and avoiding compliance issues.

-Look for advisers who are specifically experienced in Gibraltar-Spain cross-border tax matters.
+Look for advisers specifically experienced in Gibraltar-Spain cross-border tax matters.
 General UK or Spanish accountants may not have the specialist knowledge required.
+The law firms Hassans International Law Firm (gibraltarlaw.com), ISOLAS LLP, and Triay are the main Gibraltar firms handling private client and residency work and can either advise directly or point you to a qualified tax specialist.

-While we do not provide tax advice, our free relocation assessment can help you understand the broader picture, from the best areas to live to the lifestyle trade-offs of different arrangements.
+While this site does not provide tax advice, our free relocation assessment can help you understand the broader picture, from the best areas to live to the lifestyle trade-offs of different arrangements.
 It is a useful first step before you engage professional advisers.

 Take the free assessment now and begin mapping out your Gibraltar relocation.